The best user interview tools for 2023

 After the trial ends, you’ll be shoehorned into one of the paid plans, of which there are four: Freelance, Team, Insights Hub, and Enterprise.

 You can also schedule user interviews directly into your Google Calendar that your whole team can be involved with.
-This is because of Ribbon’s feature-rich video interview tool.
+This is because of Wondering’s feature-rich video interview tool.
 Teammates can join as observers and the final recording can be easily shared.
+It’s also fully integrated with AI so you can expect insight-rich, hyper fast analytics.

 With the real-time user interview feature, you can gather insights from users while their experience is still super fresh in memory.